BLUEBL0B/Secret-Sing-Box/README-ENG.md

 [**Russian version**](https://github.com/BLUEBL0B/Sing-Box-NGINX-WS/blob/main/README.md)

 ### Trojan and VLESS proxy with TLS termination on NGINX or HAProxy
-This script is designed to fully configure a hidden proxy server with NGINX or HAProxy camouflage.
+This script is designed to fully configure a hidden proxy server with [Sing-Box](https://sing-box.sagernet.org) core and [NGINX](https://nginx.org/en/) or [HAProxy](https://www.haproxy.org) camouflage.
 Two setup methods:
 - All requests to the proxy are processed by NGINX, the requests are passed to Sing-Box only if they contain the correct path (WebSocket transport)
 - All requests to the proxy are processed by HAProxy, the requests are passed to Sing-Box only if they contain the correct Trojan password (TCP transport) — [FPPweb3](https://github.com/FPPweb3) method